-#13 THE INSTAFAMOUS PALM TREE ROAD ON SIARGAO
+#13 PALM TREE ROAD IN SIARGAO

-This spot is best shot with a Mavic Pro 2 Drone Camera to capture the surrounding landscape.
-Regardless if you have a drone or not, the Palm Tree Road Siargao is still one of the most photogenic locations on the island and a definite addition to the Siargao Itinerary.
+This spot is best shot with a Mavic Pro Drone Camera to capture the surrounding landscape.
+Regardless if you have a drone or not, the Palm Tree Road Siargao is still one of the most photogenic locations on the island which is why I have added it to this Siargao Blog.

 WHERE TO FIND THE PALM TREE ROAD ON SIARGAO

-The Instafamous Palm Tree Road – Things to do in Siargao
+Palm Tree Road – Siargao Itinerary

 #14 NATURAL JACUZZI POOL ON HANOYOY ISLAND

-It is a spot that isn’t very well known but it is equally as beautiful as some of the more popular locations on the Siargao Itinerary.
+It is a spot that isn’t very well known but it is equally as awesome as some of the more popular locations on this Siargao Itinerary.

 The Natural Jacuzzi pools on Hanoyoy Island are tidal, meaning that they are only accessible on low tide when they are exposed.
 My friends and I spent a couple of hours sunbaking and swimming in the Natural Jacuzzi Pool on Hanoyoy Island.

 The only way to get to Hanoyoy Island is to walk across the reef from the Siargao mainland on low-tide.
 The best entrance point to walk across the reef is directly in front of Bayud Boutique Resort, which can be found on Google Maps.

 You can also check when low-tide is on Siargao Island before heading over to Hanoyoy Island by Clicking Here.